Burned Paw Pads in Dogs

 • Serious burn cases require treatment such as pain relief, wound management, bandaging, and antibiotics

-• Avoid allowing a dog to walk on potentially hazardous surfaces to prevent burned paws.
-Pavement gets dangerously hot when the ambient temperature exceeds 85°F (29°C).
+• Avoid allowing a dog to walk on potentially hazardous surfaces to prevent burned paws

-A Closer Look: What Are Burned Paw Pads in Dogs?
+A closer look: Burned Paw Pads in Dogs

 Burned paw pads most commonly occur in dogs as a result of exposure to hot sidewalks or ice melting chemicals.
 Less serious burns are painful but often heal spontaneously while more severe burns result in loss of pad tissue and infection.